eislab-cps/m7011e/README.md

 - Kubernetes service discovery with Prometheus
 - Production monitoring patterns

+---

+## Optional Advanced Tutorials

+The following tutorials are **optional** and cover advanced topics.
+You can complete the core course (Tutorials 1-14) and come back to these later.

 ### [15-service-meshes](./15-service-meshes/)
 Implement advanced traffic management, security, and observability with Istio service mesh.